Sussex, New Brunswick: History

 In 1885, the Sussex Military Camp was established on the eastern edge of the town.
 The facility was closed following the Second World War and the town purchased the land to expand the municipal boundaries.
 Today the agricultural exhibition and some areas remain as open land on the former site of Camp Sussex.

 Sussex underwent several changes in the post-war period.
 In the early 1960s, several local roads were upgraded as part of the Trans-Canada Highway project which saw Route 2 pass immediately north of the town between Fredericton and Moncton.
 At the same time, a series of local roads in the Kennebecasis River valley were designated as Route 1, running from an interchange with the Trans-Canada at Sussex, southwest to Saint John.

-The creation of Sussex as a highway interchange in this post-war period led to some transportation planners in New Brunswick calling for the consolidation or closure of the Fredericton, Saint John and Moncton airports to be replaced by a single airport located in Sussex to serve all three population centres of southern New Brunswick; this being in the late 1950s/early 1960s before these facilities underwent considerable expansion.
-Sussex is still considered the best strategically located town, being in the centre of what has been called New Brunswick's "Golden Triangle".
+The creation of Sussex as a highway interchange in this post-war period led to some transportation planners in New Brunswick calling for the consolidation or closure of the Fredericton, Saint John and Moncton airports to be replaced by a single airport located in Sussex to serve all three population centres of southern New Brunswick; this was before the facilities underwent considerable expansion in the late 1950s to early 1960s.

 Potash was subsequently discovered in large quantities in the area surrounding Sussex, with the deposit being the second largest in the world after an area in Saskatchewan.
 Three mines were built near the town, two at Penobsquis, 8 km to the east, and another at Cassidy Lake (no longer operational), 10 km to the southwest.
 CN Rail built track to serve both mines, which employed hundreds from the surrounding area.
 Since 2003, natural gas has been produced from the McCully field near Sussex.
-Recent drops of the potash market combined with underground structural issues caused the Potash Corporation of Saskatchewan to close its Penobsquis/Picadilly mining operation in 2018.
+Price decreases of the potash market combined with underground structural issues caused the Potash Corporation of Saskatchewan to close its Picadilly mining operation in January 2016, and then its Penobsquis mine in November 2018.

-Sussex also began to see a growing tourism trade, with many flocking to see the collection of wood-constructed covered bridges throughout the central area of Kings County.
-As the heart of Kings County with its 16 covered bridges, Sussex is known as the Covered Bridge Capital of Atlantic Canada.
-Eight of these wooden structures are within a ten-minute drive of town hall.
-An agricultural fair draws visitors each August (marking 113 years in 2008), as well as the establishment of southern New Brunswick's only alpine ski hill in the Caledonia Mountains southeast of the town at Poley Mountain.
-26 murals were created during the summers of 2006 and 2007, establishing its reputation as the Mural Capital of Atlantic Canada.
-An international hot air balloon festival is held every September, and Canada's largest outdoor flea market each August.